ABOUT IMMIGRANT LANDSCAPE

 Join Us On a Walking Tour

-There are three opportunities to join us for a 45-minute walk with historian Ann Keating of North Central College and naturalist Alex Palmer of the Forest Preserve of Cook County moderated by Gavin Van Horn of the Center for Humans and Nature.
+The walk will be repeated on three dates.
+Click the link below on the date you would like to attend to RSVP for a 45-minute walk with historian Ann Keating of North Central College and naturalist Alex Palmer of the Forest Preserve of Cook County moderated by Gavin Van Horn of the Center for Humans and Nature.

 June 22, 2019, 10 a.m., Sand Ridge Nature Center, 15891 Paxton Ave., South Holland, IL 60473